lmnleaf/github-getting-started-guides/copilot/copilot-license-assignment.md

   <br>

   - **Info:** Copilot policies can be configured at the enterprise or organization level.
 Copilot policies determine which features are available to users and whether matches to public code will be blocked.
-    - **Please Note:** Selecting _Copilot in GitHub.com_ enables Copilot Enterprise licenses.
-When _Copilot in GitHub.com_ is selected, all Copilot license assignments (new and existing) will be for Copilot Enterprise rather than Copilot Business.
   - **Go to:**
     - _Enterprise &rarr; Polices (left sidebar) &rarr; Policies (tab toward the top, under the Copilot heading)_
     - _Organization &rarr; Settings (tab at the top) &rarr; Copilot (left sidebar) &rarr; Policies_